thompsonsed/necsim/README.md

 27. the time (in generations) since the historical forest was seen.
 28. the dispersal tau value (the width of the kernel.
 29. the sample mask, with binary 1:0 values for areas that we want to sample from.
 If this is not provided then this will default to mapping the whole area.
-30.  the link to the file containing every generation that the list should be expanded.
-This should be in the format of a list.
+30.  the link to the file containing every generation that the species_id_list should be expanded.
+This should be in the format of a species_id_list.
 31. (and onwards) - speciation rates to apply after the simulation is complete.

 ####Config Files ####